 Students in the Family Support concentration who are accepted to the Family Internship are encouraged to apply for provisional status as a Certified Family Life Educator (CFLE).
 Family life educators work in a variety of settings including social services, health services, child care, family support, youth programs, parent education, junior and senior high schools, and universities and colleges.
 The CFLE certification demonstrates expertise in a broad range of topics and increases professional credibility by validating students’ education and experience.
 The National Council on Family Relations (NCFR) has approved the Department of Human Development and Family Studies’ Family Support concentration as meeting the standards and criteria required for CFLE certification.
 Students may apply to NCFR for provisional CFLE designation upon completion of required coursework (see marked courses in the table below.)
 Upon meeting additional requirements listed on the NCFR website, students can apply for full certification after graduation.

 LIFESPAN DEVELOPMENT CONCENTRATION

-This concentration focuses on learning about developmental tasks and developmentally-appropriate practices across the entire lifespan.
-Students in the Lifespan Development concentration take courses in each of the development periods: childhood, adolescence, adulthood and aging.
-Students also gain expertise in contexts of development, like families and communities, but the focus is on the full range of life stages and an emphasis on system dynamics, diverse family systems, gender, and cultural differences.
-Students in the Lifespan Development concentration may also apply to take part in the full-year, senior, Family Internship program.
+The Lifespan Development concentration focuses on learning about developmental tasks and developmentally-appropriate practices across the entire lifespan.
+Students in this concentration take courses in each of the developmental periods: childhood, adolescence, and adulthood.
+Students also gain expertise related to the social contexts impacting development, such as families and communities.
+Emphasis is placed on the impact of system dynamics, family systems, gender, and cultural differences on development.
+Students in the Lifespan Development concentration may also apply to take part in the Family Internship program during their senior year.